 As you’ve heard us argue again and again, the key to a successful ERP implementation is organizational change management.
-Org change makes sure your people are ready for the new system, enthusiastic (or at least positive) about the changes it will bring, and aware of how the new system will affect their individual jobs and the organization on a whole.
+Change management ensures your people are ready for the new system, enthusiastic (or at least positive) about the changes it will bring, and aware of how the new system will affect their individual jobs and the organization on a whole.
 Granted, it all sounds very “soft,” which is why many budget slashers assume change management is an unnecessary line item and cut it freely . . . and first.
 But even in organizations that realize the value of change management and endeavor to assuage, convince and educate their work force as effectively as possible around the ERP system implementation, there is often a steeper hill to climb first: a repositioning of overall corporate culture.

 Think for a moment, honestly, about your organization’s corporate culture.
 What words spring to mind?
 Supportive?
 Progressive?
 Collaborative?
 Fearful?
 Back-biting?
 Angry?
 Think of the way you, as a company, do things.
 Are you bogged down by process?
 Do you trust individuals to make their own decisions or is there an element of micro-managing?
 Are you understaffed and stressed out or overstaffed and unaware of what each team member is contributing?
 How is your staff’s motivation?
 How is your staff’s innovation?
 How is your retention?
 How does your staff react to change?